RonBless/RonBless/README.md

 ## About me

-💻 Full Stack Software Engineer at IAI - Israel Aerospace Industries
+💻 Game Developer at MoonActive

 🎓 B.Sc Software Engineering at Afeka Academic College of Engineering